razvancornita/AuthorizationsAPI/README.md

 - Users must be able to create write or read access for payments and savings accounts
 - Users need to be able to retrieve a list of accounts they have read or write access for

-Boundaries

-- You can add dependencies as you like
-- You can design the data and API models as you like (what a dream, isn't it?)

 Notes

 - The code is ready to go to production on delivery